-She chairs the board of Think Ahead, the Government’s fast-stream training programme for Mental Health Social Workers and is a member of Rand Europe’s Council of Advisers, the Strategy Board for the Defence National Rehabilitation Centre, and the Advisory Board of Step up to Serve.
+Dame Carol chairs the board of Think Ahead, the government’s fast-stream training programme for Mental Health Social Workers and is a member of Rand Europe’s Council of Advisers, the strategy Board for the Defence National Rehabilitation Centre, and the Advisory Board of Step up to Serve.
 She became chairman of the British Library in September 2018.

-As Principal of Newnham, Dame Carol is on several committees in Cambridge University: the Equality and Diversity Committee, the Advisory Board of the Centre for Science and Public Policy, and the Strategic Working Group on Access and Participation.
-She is a Deputy Vice-Chancellor, patron of the Women’s Leadership Centre in the Judge Business School, and a member of the University’s Leadership Network.
+As Principal of Newnham College Cambridge until June this year, Dame Carol served on several university committees including the Equality and Diversity Committee, the Advisory Board of the Centre for Science and Public Policy, and the Strategic Working Group on Access and Participation.
+She was Deputy Vice-Chancellor, patron of the Women’s Leadership Centre in the Judge Business School, and a member of the University’s Leadership Network.

-Professor Black is a past-President of the Royal College of Physicians, of the Academy of Medical Royal Colleges, and of the British Lung Foundation, and past-Chair of the Nuffield Trust for health policy.
-The Centre she established at the Royal Free Hospital in London is internationally renowned for research and treatment of connective tissue diseases such as scleroderma.
+Dame Carol is a past-President of the Royal College of Physicians, of the Academy of Medical Royal Colleges, and of the British Lung Foundation, and past-Chair of the Nuffield Trust for health policy.
+The Centre she established at the Royal Free Hospital in London is international renowned for research and treatment of connective tissue diseases such as scleroderma.
 She has also been a Trustee of the National Portrait Gallery.